What are the best attractions in Singapore?

 Don’t leave the Botanic Gardens without:

-- Seeing the world’s largest permanent display of orchards at the Orchard Garden.
+- Seeing the world’s largest permanent display of orchids at the Orchid Garden.

 - Visiting the Learning Forest where efforts are being made to safeguard a number of critically endangered plant species.

 - Heading to the Fragrant Garden (in the early evening) to enjoy the fragrance of the plants.

 The entrance to the gardens is free, but there is a small charge of SG$5 to visit the Orchid Garden.
 Which by the way is totally worth it!

 5am – 12pm daily.